 - Vulnerability to coughs and colds

-Easy ways to move towards a more alkaline diet
+Easy ways to adopt a more alkaline diet

 Add more greens to your diet.
 Whether you like spinach, cabbage, lettuce, kale, or broccoli, start using greens more frequently in your diet.
 It helps to always have some on hand to steam and add to your plate.
-You can always toss a salad for dinner or add some leaves in your sandwiches, but you could also get all your greens in one glass, with a green smoothie in the morning.
+You can always toss a salad for dinner or add some leaves in your sandwiches, but you can also stuff your greens into a glass by drinking a green smoothie in the morning.

-Eat less meat, fish and eggs and plan meals around products like tofu, soy, or plant-based meat substitutes.
-A good ratio is to eat vegetarian or vegan meals during the week and enjoy a nonvegetarian meal or two on the weekend.
+Eat less meat, fish and eggs and plan meals around plant-based proteins and meat substitutes.
+A good ratio is to eat vegetarian or vegan meals during the week, and enjoy a non-vegetarian meal or two on the weekend.

-Avoid stocking up processed food like instant noodles, biscuits, chips or canned fruit juices.
-Instead, replace with healthier options like veggie sticks with dips, baked or sundried chips made from veggies, and homemade shakes or flavoured water.
+Avoid processed foods like instant noodles, biscuits, chips or canned fruit juices.
+Instead, replace them with healthier options like veggie sticks with dips, baked or sundried chips made from veggies and homemade shakes.

-Choose your sweet treats.
+Choose your sweet treats carefully.
 If you have a sweet tooth, it’s hard to give up that scoop of ice-cream at night or that cinnamon roll you enjoy with your coffee.
-But sugary food can be a high contributing factor to the acid levels of your body so it is important to find ways to reduce the amount of sugar for an effective alkaline diet.
-Try allowing yourself a treat that you really enjoy and cutting out the rest of it.
+But, sugary foods significantly contribute to acid levels in your body, so it’s important to find ways to reduce the amount of sugar in your diet.
+You can also try allowing yourself a treat that you really enjoy, then find the willpower to cut out the rest.

 Choose homemade.
 A good way to reduce sugar in your diet is to eat or drink more homemade food and beverages.
 Canned, pre-packed and store-bought items are usually filled with all kinds of sugar, even if you can’t taste the sweetness.
-Making your own vanilla latte at home gives you more control over what goes in it.
+Making your own biscuits at home gives you more control over what goes in them.

-Eat more citrus fruit: Just because lemons or oranges taste sour, it doesn’t mean they contribute to the acid levels in your body.
-You can add sweet limes or oranges to your salads or make a refreshing juice or infused water to sip on during the day.
-You might also like to use lemon juice as a flavour enhancer for roasts, bakes, salads and beverages.
+Eat more citrus fruit.
+Just because lemons or oranges taste sour, it doesn’t mean they contribute to acid levels in your body.
+You can add sweet limes or oranges to your salads or make a refreshing juice using infused water to sip on during the day.
+You might also like to use lemon juice as a natural flavour enhancer for roasts, bakes, salads and beverages.